tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_intro_to_rest_api_doc.md

 {: .tip}
 You can read this issue for free at [http://bit.ly/stcintercomapiissue](http://bit.ly/stcintercomapiissue).

 This issue was a good start, but many technical writers have asked for more training.
-In our Silicon Valley STC chapter, we've held a couple of workshops dedicated to APIs.
+The Silicon Valley STC chapter held a couple of workshops dedicated to APIs.
 Both workshops sold out quickly (with 60 participants in the first, and 100 participants in the second).
 API documentation is particularly hot in the San Francisco Bay area, where many companies have REST APIs requiring documentation.

 In 2014, the STC Summit in Columbus held its first ever API documentation track.
 Since then, API documentation tracks and themes have become a consistent pattern in technical writing conferences.
 Many technical writers choose to specialize in API documentation as a way of distinguishing themselves and their skillsets in the marketplace.

 Overall, technical writers are hungry to learn more about APIs.
-This course will help you build the foundation of what you need to know to get a job in API documentation and excel in this market.
+This course will help you build the foundation of what you need to know to get a job in API documentation and excel in this field.
+As a skilled API technical writer, you will be in high demand and fulfill a critical role in companies that distribute their services through APIs.